Search

 Threat actors exploit leaked credentials to execute various types of malicious activities.
 Here are some common uses:

-1. Account Takeover: Threat actors leverage leaked credentials for account takeover (ATO), which grants unauthorized access to accounts, and can lead to identity theft, online fraud, and the compromise of sensitive data and secure systems.
+1. Account takeover: Threat actors leverage leaked credentials for account takeover (ATO), which grants unauthorized access to accounts, and can lead to identity theft, online fraud, and the compromise of sensitive data and secure systems.

-2. Financial Fraud: Leaked credentials can give criminals access to bank accounts, credit card accounts, and other financial resources – especially when they aren’t protected by 2FA – to steal money or make unauthorized transactions.
+2. Financial fraud: Leaked credentials can give criminals access to bank accounts, credit card accounts, and other financial resources – especially when they aren’t protected by 2FA – to steal money or make unauthorized transactions.

-3. Identity Theft: Threat actors can used leaked credentials and stolen PII to assume the identity of the victim for the purposes of fraud – impersonating consumers to open new lines of credit, reroute paychecks, purchase gift cards, steal benefits and much more.
+3. Identity theft: Threat actors can used leaked credentials and stolen PII to assume the identity of the victim for the purposes of fraud – impersonating consumers to open new lines of credit, reroute paychecks, purchase gift cards, steal benefits and much more.

 What should I do if my credentials have been leaked?